Auður Jónsdóttir: Career

 Auður's debut novel, Bliss (Stjórnlaus Lukka), was nominated for the Icelandic Literary Prize in 1998.

 In 2002 she wrote the children's book One self is the strangest of all (Skrýtnastur er maður sjálfur), a portrait of her grandfather, the Nobel prize-winning author Halldor Laxness.

 The People in the Basement won the 2004 Icelandic Literary Prize followed by a nomination for Nordic Council's Literature Prize in 2006.
 It came out and was very well received in Denmark and Sweden in the same year.

 Wintersun (Vetrarsól), received positive reviews in Der Spiegel and Hamburger Abendblatt among others.

 In 2009, Auður worked at the Reykjavik City Theater as an in-house writer for one year resulting in a play being adapted from The People in the Basement in the following year.
 The show was a huge success with critics and audience alike.

 Secretaries to the Spirits (Ósjálfrátt) was published in 2012 and was the best-selling Icelandic fine literature fiction of the Christmas season.
 It won the Fjöruverðlaun (Women's literary award) and was nominated for the Icelandic Literary Prize as well as the Nordic Council's Literature Prize.
 The publishing rights were sold to Random House (Germany), Tiderne Skifter (Denmark) and Presse de la Cité (France).

 Auður latest novel, Grand Mal (Stóri skjálfti), became Auður's most successful novel to date.

 Other work by Auður includes international news articles, essays and two books for children with reading disabilities, published by The National Centre for Educational Materials.

 She has named Chimamanda Ngozi Adichie, Isabelle Allende, Nikolai Gogol, Günter Grass, Gabriel Garcia Marquez, Haruki Murakami, Zadie Smith, and Yoko Tawada as influences.

-Auður was given an full year artist salary by The Ministry of Education and Culture for 2023.
+Auður was given a full-year artist salary by The Ministry of Education and Culture for 2023.
 The stipend amounts to ISK 507,500 ($3,551; €3,354) per month.